Long work hours are a killer, WHO study shows

 "The pandemic is accelerating developments that could feed the trend towards increased working time," the WHO said, estimating that at least 9% of people work long hours.

 WHO staff, including its chief Tedros Adhanom Ghebreyesus, say they have been working long hours during the pandemic.
-Neira said the U.N. agency would seek to improve its policy in light of the study.
+Neira said the United Nations agency would seek to improve its policy in light of the study.

 Capping hours would be beneficial for employers since that has been shown to increase worker productivity, WHO technical officer Frank Pega said.